Azure/TypeEdge/README.md

 To be able to publish your application, you will also need:
  - [Docker](https://docs.docker.com/engine/installation/)
  - An [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal), or any other secure container registry.
- - Temporarily, you'll need your git credentials to login [to the private packages feed.](https://msblox-03.visualstudio.com/csetypeedge)

 ## Create a new **TypeEdge** application